 Your instructors have an exciting workshop planned for you however, note that this itinerary will be flexible in response to weather, lighting, availability of animals, client safety and/or desires of the group.
 Midday hours are set aside for lunch, on your own or with the group, personal errands, a nap, image review or you can continue shooting.
 Your instructors will be available and welcome your questions although they will need time to eat, rest and review upcoming activities.

 A typical day will go something like this: Meet before civil twilight (this time of year that will be approximately 6:30 AM depending on where we will start the day), to photograph sunrise, scenery and wildlife in the area.
 Depending on what we find we may stay in a location several hours before moving on to the next scheduled spot.
 We will break for lunch (picnic or back to town) and then resume photographing in the afternoon until twilight (approximately 5:30 PM).
 There is no night photography scheduled for this workshop but you may wish to include this opportunity in a dark sky region.
-The moon will be full on Dec 3rd and we are going to photograph the iconic sandhill cranes flying across a nearly full moon on Friday, December 1st just before the workshop comes to a close.

 Make sure to plan your breakfasts ‘to go’ and have snacks, water and lunches available in the event we stay longer at a location than anticipated.
 Your hosts will have water, granola and fruit available while in the field but we suggest planning carefully by purchasing food for lunch on days we will not have access to a store or a restaurant.
 Please let us know if you have food allergies or a medical condition that might conflict with our snack choice.
 We will do our best to accommodate your needs.

 Places high on our list to photograph are:

 - Flight Deck if conditions are favorable